-And all these years later the picture is still bounding about the internet, popping up here and there.
+And all these years later, the picture is still bounding about the internet, popping up here and there.
 Sarah Palin posted it to her Facebook page to protest college students protesting tuition hikes.
-Memes both honorable and nefarious frame Miller, sadly without any context, and with no say from the man himself.
+Memes both right and nefarious frame James Blake Miller, sadly without any context, and with no say from the man himself.

-Here are his own words, on what was going on when Sinco’s flashbulb gleamed and how it became a Marlboro Marine.
+Here are his own words on what was going on when Sinco’s flashbulb gleamed and how it became a Marlboro Marine.

 This was the lede to piece published by the photographer in the Los Angeles Times back in 2007:

 He went on to describe the tough road Miller faced a few years after he’d returned from his deployment.
-Severe symptoms of post-traumatic stress disorder (PTSD) began interfering with his life, and his career (his USMC career abruptly ended in 2005).
+Severe symptoms of post-traumatic stress disorder (PTSD) began interfering with his life and career (his USMC career abruptly ended in 2005).